aviator5/dnaspec-origin/design.md

    - Use format: `@/dnaspec/<source-name>/<file>` for guidelines
    - List applicable scenarios as bullets under each guideline

+   **File Creation Rules**:
+   - If `AGENTS.md` or `CLAUDE.md` does not exist: Create it with only the managed block and a short header
+   - If file exists but has no `<!-- DNASPEC:START/END -->` block: Append the managed block at the end of the file
+   - If managed block exists: Replace only the content between the markers, preserving all content outside the markers

 3. **Generate Prompt Files**:
-   - For each unique prompt across all sources:
+   - For each prompt in each source (unique pair of source name and prompt name):
      - Generate Claude command if Claude selected
      - Generate Copilot prompt if Copilot selected
+   - Filenames include source name to prevent collisions: `<source-name>-<prompt-name>`
    - Overwrite existing files

 4. **Claude Integration**:
-   - Create `.claude/commands/dnaspec/<prompt-name>.md`
+   - Create `.claude/commands/dnaspec/<source-name>-<prompt-name>.md`
    - Frontmatter: name, description, category, tags
    - Wrap content in `<!-- DNASPEC:START/END -->`

 5. **Copilot Integration**:
-   - Create `.github/prompts/dnaspec-<prompt-name>.prompt.md`
+   - Create `.github/prompts/dnaspec-<source-name>-<prompt-name>.prompt.md`
    - Frontmatter: description
    - Include `$ARGUMENTS` placeholder
    - Wrap content in `<!-- DNASPEC:START/END -->`